White Coat Ceremony

 You will receive your previously signed 'Code of Professionalism' off stage.
 It will be in a plastic folder to keep it from getting torn or wrinkled.
 You will read the abbreviated oath at the end of the ceremony.

-Dean Kier will give the opening and closing remarks.
+Dean Martin will give the opening and closing remarks.
 The entire ceremony should not last too much longer than an hour.

 There will be a reception immediately following for you and your guests.
 There will be light appetizers.